mikefarquhar/typescript-react-application/README.md

-# TypeScript Application
+# TypeScript React Application

-This is a template for building TypeScript Applications.
+This is a template for building TypeScript React Applications.

 Provided commands